SAHA RATING UPDATED WORLD CORPORATE GOVERNANCE INDEX

-SAHA Rating has completed its revised World Corporate Governance Index (WCGI).
-Countries belonging to the index were determined as a result of this study.
+SAHA Rating revised World Corporate Governance Index (WCGI) for 2018.
+Countries belonging to the index are determined as a result of this study.
 Index consists of countries which obtained a grade of 60 and over out of possible 100.
-Following the examination of a total of 150 countries, they were divided to 5 main groups; with Group 1 representing the highest scorers and Group 5 the lowest.
-Henceforth, during the corporate governance rating process of the companies, SAHA will also declare the index group in which the company belongs to.
+Following the examination of a total of 150 countries, they are divided to 5 main groups; with Group 1 representing the highest scorers and Group 5 the lowest.
+Henceforth, during the corporate governance rating process of the companies, SAHA will also declare the index group in which the company’s country belongs to.

 With this initiation, the purpose of SAHA is to compare the corporate governance infrastructures and applications in 150 countries around the world, so the businessmen and investors can be provided with an opinion.
 In addition, one of the main objectives of SAHA Rating is to ensure comparability of the corporate governance rating grades assigned to companies.
-As world trade increase exponentially in recent years, so does the number of countries which attract investment and trade rise rapidly.
+As world trade increased exponentially in recent years, so did the number of countries to trade with and to invest.
 The level of corporate governance compliance of a company worked with or which has been invested into, is directly proportional to the country’s corporate governance infrastructure.
-Management of the state, traditions of conducting business and the legal infrastructure either facilitate or make it complicated for the compliance of the companies.
-The method of application of corporate governance principles varies at each country or larger geographical regions (such as Asian countries).
+Governance of the state, traditions of conducting business and the legal infrastructure either facilitate or make it complicated for the compliance of the companies.
+The method of application of corporate governance principles varies at each country or at larger geographical regions (such as Asian countries).
 This fact corresponds with the OECD’s “one size does not fit all” principle.
 Some countries make the implementation of the principles a legal requirement, while others retain a voluntary approach.